xenonview-com/view-java-sdk/README.md

 ## <a name="whats-new"></a>
 ## What's New
+* v0.0.7 - Handle multithreading more deterministically
+* v0.0.6 - Fail faster for APIKEY not set.
 * v0.0.5 - Smart defaults and handling of APIKEY not set.
 * v0.0.4 - Support Android
 * v0.0.3 - Fix: isEmpty() doesn't work in Android